Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?

-Greek insurers are closely monitoring developments in the financial technology sector and are gradually implementing them into insurance activities.
-Blockchain contracts are not commonly used for the conclusion of insurance contracts.
-E-policies are expanding quickly, as is the aggregation business.
-In general terms, aggregators seem to provide a satisfactory degree of transparency in the way in which they compare available competitive policy options.
+Greek insurers are closely monitoring developments in the financial technology sector and are gradually implementing them into their insurance activities.
+However, blockchain (‘smart’) contracts are not commonly used for the conclusion of insurance contracts, the implementation of a contract or the payment of insurance indemnity.
+The use of e-policies is growing rapidly, as is the aggregation business.
+In general terms, aggregators seem to provide a satisfactory level of transparency in the way in which they compare available competitive policy options.

 What rules and procedures govern breach of contract (for both (re)insurer and insured)?